 - 8.8.7.4.1 The locations of Parkettes shall be determined through the development approval process without requiring an amendment to the Part II Plan, provided the location is satisfactory to the City, the parkette is conveyed to the City as a donation or acquired by the City on the basis of a demonstrated need, is within the same ownership and the intent of the Plan is maintained. - 8.8.7.4.2 Parkettes are intended to serve local neighbourhoods and may include playgrounds and passive recreation areas.
 In addition, the City recognizes that community gardens contribute to sustainability and neighbourhood cohesion and may consider the use of Parkettes for community gardens where interest is expressed by the local residents. - 8.8.7.4.3 Parkettes acquired by the City on the basis of a demonstrated need shall generally have a minimum site area of approximately 0.6 hectares (1.5 ac.).
 However, parkettes may be greater than 0.6 hectares (1.5 ac.) in size if the density of planned development in the vicinity supports the conveyance of parkland in accordance with Policy 2.6.3.2 of the Part I Plan.
-Conversely, parkettes may also be less than 0.6 hectares (1.5 ac) in size in the event that the City, in consultation with the developer, considers it appropriate to provide a smaller parkette to serve a particular development. - 8.8.7.4.4 The location of Parkettes shall be coordinated where possible with the location of stormwater management facilities, woodlands, and other lands proposed for open space and recreation purposes, as well as to provide connections between these features and other land uses, including roads and utility corridors. - 8.8.7.4.5 Parkettes may be linear in form in order to provide appropriate connectivity, and this function shall be reflected in the submission of development applications for the affected lands.
+Conversely, parkettes may also be less than 0.6 hectares (1.5 ac) in size in the event that the City, in consultation with the developer, considers it appropriate to provide a smaller parkette to serve a particular development, and the size and shape provides for a usable Parkette based on the intended function of the Parkette.

+- 8.8.7.4.4 The location of Parkettes shall be coordinated where possible with the location of stormwater management facilities, woodlands, and other lands proposed for open space and recreation purposes, as well as to provide connections between these features and other land uses, including roads and utility corridors. - 8.8.7.4.5 Parkettes may be linear in form in order to provide appropriate connectivity, and this function shall be reflected in the submission of development applications for the affected lands.